each/draft-aname/draft-ietf-dnsop-aname.md

 with a fixed TTL, this means that the end-to-end TTL will be the target address record TTL (which determines when the sibling address records are updated) plus the sibling address record TTL (which determines when end-user caches are updated).
+Since the sibling address record TTL is derived from the target address records' original TTL, the end-to-end TTL will be nearing twice the target address record TTL.

 ## ANAME chains

 ANAME sibling address record substitution is made slightly more complicated by the requirement to follow chains of ANAME and/or CNAME records.
+The TTL of the substituted address records is the minimum of TTLs of all the intermediate records.
 This stops the end-to-end TTL from being inflated by each ANAME in the chain.

+## ANAME substitution inside the name server

+When ANAME substitution is performed inside the authoritative name server (as described in #alternatives) or in the resolver (as described in #resolver) the end-to-end TTL will actually be just the target address record TTL.

+An authoritative server that has control over its resolver can use a cached target address RRset and decremented TTL in the response to the client rather than using the original target address records' TTL.
+It SHOULD however not use TTLs in the response that are nearing zero to avoid query bunching (#bunching).

+A resolver that performs ANAME substitution is able to get the original TTL from the authoritative name server and use its own cache to store the substituted address records with the appropriate TTL, therefor honoring the target address records TTL.

 ## TTLs and zone transfers